CDAC-lab/bus5wb-azure-workshop-2/Lab/Lab5/Lab5.md

 The estimated time to complete this lab is: **60 minutes**.

-## ONCE YOU ARE COMPLETE, PLEASE DELETE ALL RESOURCES YOU USED IN THE WORKSHOP FROM YOUR AZURE PORTAL TO PREVENT CONTINUED USAGE OF YOUR CREDITS.
+## ONCE YOU HAVE COMPLETED, PLEASE DELETE ALL RESOURCES YOU USED IN THE WORKSHOP FROM YOUR AZURE PORTAL TO PREVENT CONTINUED USAGE OF YOUR CREDITS.

 ## Microsoft Learn & Technical Documentation